 Many super funds offer MySuper accounts.
-These are accounts that have: simple features – basic, comparable fees (and restrictions on the type of fees you can be charged); a single investment option or investment options based on the stage in life you are at; and, a minimum level of insurance (basic Death and Total Permanent Disability (TPD) insurance cover).
+These are accounts that have: simple features – basic, comparable fees (and restrictions on the type of fees you can be charged); a single investment option or investment options based on the stage in life you are at; and a minimum level of insurance (basic Death and Total and Permanent Disability (TPD) insurance cover).

 What does my employer have to do?